 Ideas for Catching up on Nurture

 Is it possible to “catch up” on nurture if your child didn’t get it as an infant because you let them “cry it out”?
-I’m banking on the hope that you can catch up, because my ten-year-old son (adopted last year) did not benefit from the same nurturing and attachment that my other children received.
+I’m banking on the hope that you can catch up, because my twelve-year-old son (adopted in 3 years ago) did not benefit from the same nurturing and attachment that my other children received.
 I’ve been working hard to “catch up” with extra nurturing now.
 I hope it’s enough to help him gain relational skills he may be lacking due to his early deprivation.

 If you’re out of the habit of connecting via nurturing touch, your kids may balk at having to start hugging or kissing you and think it’s “babyish.”
 So, I suggest you start with a back rub – everyone loves those!
 Even if you don’t call it “tucking in,” stop by for a nighttime chat and offer to give a backrub to your teenager.
 I’m betting they’ll like it and start asking for more!